-Other local organisations who will be involved in the project

-Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

-Although they will not receive project funding, we will also work closely with a number of local organisations with whom we have already developed relationships during our work in the region.
-The Liben Woreda (district government) offices of Pastoralism and of Culture & Tourism strongly support the project.
-The Pastoralist Office in particular will be very important to this project, as it has considerable experience of kallo creation and management and holds all the official statistics pertaining to the pastoralism of the Liben Plain, including herd size and household size.
-It is also responsible for implementing regional government strategies for improving pastoralist livelihoods.
-We have worked successfully with this office since 2007.
-Overseeing the work of the woreda Pastoralism and Culture & Tourism offices is the Woreda Administration Office, which also strongly supports this project.
-We will also work closely with the Liben Plain Site Support Group (SSG), recently established by EWNHS.
-The SSG is a legally recognised NGO made up of mostly young pastoralists with the aim of protecting the Liben Lark.
-We will work closely with the SSG to help improve their livelihoods.
-All these bodies have provided letters of support, which are attached to this application.
+Partner Name and website where available: Other local organisations who will be involved in the project Details (including roles and responsibilities an engage with the project): (max 200 words) Although they will not receive project funding, we we closely with a number of local organisations with we already developed relationships during our work in Liben Woreda (district government) offices of I of Culture & Tourism strongly support the project Office in particular will be very important to this proconsiderable experience of kallo creation and mar holds all the official statistics pertaining to the past Liben Plain, including herd size and household size responsible for implementing regional government improving pastoralist livelihoods.
+We have worked this office since 2007.
+Overseeing the work of the Pastoralism and Culture & Tourism offices is the V Administration Office , which also strongly support (SSG), recently established by EWNHS.
+The SSG recognised NGO made up of mostly young pastor of protecting the Liben Lark.
+We will work closely whelp improve their livelihoods.
+All these bodies have letters of support, which are attached to this appliced the support. will also work whom we have a the region.
+The Pastoralism and t.
+The Pastoralist oject, as it has hagement and toralism of the te.
+It is also t strategies for I successfully with woreda Voreda orts this project. e Support Group is a legally alists with the aim with the SSG to ve provided Have you included a Letter of Support from this institution?
+Yes/No Yes/ No

-11. Have you provided CVs for the senior team including the Project Leader?
+11. Have you provided CVs for the senior team including Yes/No the Project Leader?